Find out if you can zero rate VAT if you sell, lease or hire out a freight container for export from the UK.

 2.1 Liability of supply of containers

 The supply of containers in the UK is, in principle, taxable at the standard rate.
-The supply of containers for export from the EU or for removal to another EU member state may be zero-rated as long as the conditions set out in this notice are met.
+The supply of containers for export from the UK may be zero-rated as long as the conditions set out in this notice are met.
 See:

 2.2 Definition of a ‘container’